 Even when clinics move away from paper forms, traditional intakes are often conducted by clerical staff manually entering data into an EMR (like KIPU).
 This process creates structural bottlenecks, limits operational flexibility, and can constrain patient comfort.

-Patients frequently drop off before their first session because manual administrative walls and lengthy BPS assessments create overwhelming friction.
+Patients frequently drop off before their first session because manual administrative walls create overwhelming friction.

-It is designed to help clinics organize intake information, support more consistent onboarding workflows, and assist staff-managed routing and escalation processes.
+It is designed to help clinics organize onboarding details, support more consistent eligibility workflows, and act as an operational co-pilot for front-office teams.

 The Intaker leverages advanced API integrations to bypass the limitations of traditional clerical intake processes.